Standard-Cloud/cshelve/doc/source/index.rst

 Cshelve documentation
 =====================

-`Cloud Shelve (cshelve)` is a Python package that provides a seamless way to store and manage data in the cloud using the familiar [Python Shelve interface](https://docs.python.org/3/library/shelve.html).
-It is designed for efficient and scalable storage solutions, allowing you to leverage cloud providers for persistent storage while keeping the simplicity of the `shelve` API.
+**Cloud Shelve (cshelve)** is a Python package that provides a seamless way to store and manage data in the cloud using the familiar `Python Shelve interface <https://docs.python.org/3/library/shelve.html>`_.
+It is designed for efficient and scalable storage solutions, allowing you to leverage cloud providers for persistent storage while keeping the simplicity of the *shelve* API.

 We welcome your feedback, contributions, and support!
-Feel free to star the project on [GitHub](https://github.com/Standard-Cloud/cshelve).
+Feel free to star the project on `GitHub <https://github.com/Standard-Cloud/cshelve>`_.

 Table of contents
 #################